Wondering where to get heirloom, organic, non-GMO seeds? At Rootsy, we’re sharing our favorite seed companies, their catalogs, and why we like them.

 Baker Creek offers over 2,000 varieties of seeds from all over the world.
 They also have a program that donates seeds to school and community garden programs in the US and around the world, particularly those in impoverished areas.

-Botanical Interests started as a mom and pop seed company in 1995 and now can be found in independently owned nurseries and on Amazon.
+Botanical Interests started as a mom and pop seed company in 1995 and is now a nationwide company.
 They only sell non-GMO seeds.
 One of the things I really like about them is the amount of information they put on their seed packets – much more than the average seed company.

 They also have a donation program for school and community garden education.
 Their catalog is beautiful and full of information.
 You can request a one to be mailed to you or you can download one to reduce waste.